soenneker/soenneker.zelos.suite/README.md

 ### `ZelosRepository`

-- **Role:** Provides a higher-level abstraction using the repository pattern.
+- Provides a higher-level abstraction using the repository pattern.
-- **Key Aspects:**
 - Exposes common CRUD operations for generic document types.
 - Uses `IZelosContainerUtil` internally to obtain the right container.
 - Integrates logging and configuration for detailed diagnostics.

 ---